tylerpetersen02/moodvies/README.md

 <img src="/lib/img/moodvies_banner.png">

-Full stack, dynamic mock streaming platform for movies that allows users to login and add selected movies to their favorites list.
+Full stack, dynamic mock streaming platform for movies that allows users to login, sort movies by genre, and add selected movies to their favorites list.

 ## Contents